-Due to housing plans in many European, there is less room for city logistics activities.
+Due to housing plans in many European cities, there is less room for city logistics activities.
 The loss of light industrial areas in and around cities leads to major city logistics problems.
 How will we receive our parcels at home, how will restaurants, cafés, and shops be delivered?

 Many European cities will grow in the coming decades, both in terms of population and activities.
 Population growth is strongly related to employment growth.
 The integration of working and living in cities is important to remain economically and socially diverse and also to create local job opportunities for skilled workers in the future.